-- 2.1 The Director of Finance, Performance and Procurement is responsible for the operation of the County Council's accounting systems, the form of accounts and the supporting financial records.
-Any changes to the existing financial systems or the establishment of new systems must be approved by the Director of Finance, Performance and Procurement.
-However, Directors are responsible for the proper operation of financial processes in their own service areas, including those activities which are delivered by an external party. - 2.2 Any changes to agreed procedures by Directors to meet their own specific service needs should be agreed with the Director of Finance, Performance and Procurement. - 2.3 Executive Directors and Directors should ensure that their staff receive relevant financial training that has been approved by the Director of Finance, Performance and Procurement.
-This will also apply to external parties. - 2.4 Executive Directors and Directors must ensure that, where appropriate, computer and other systems are registered in accordance with data protection legislation.
-Executive Directors and Directors must ensure that staff are aware of their responsibilities under freedom of information legislation.
+- 2.1 The Director of Finance and Support Services is responsible for the operation of the County Council's accounting systems, the form of accounts and the supporting financial records.
+Any changes to the existing financial systems or the establishment of new systems must be approved by the Director of Finance and Support Services.
+However, Assistant Directors are responsible for the proper operation of financial processes in their own service areas, including those activities which are delivered by an external party. - 2.2 Any changes to agreed procedures by Assistant Directors to meet their own specific service needs should be agreed with the Director of Finance and Support Services. - 2.3 Directors and Assistant Directors should ensure that their staff receive relevant financial training that has been approved by the Director of Finance and Support Services.
+This will also apply to external parties. - 2.4 Directors and Assistant Directors must ensure that, where appropriate, computer and other systems are registered in accordance with data protection legislation.
+Directors and Assistant Directors must ensure that staff are aware of their responsibilities as set out in under freedom of information legislation including Freedom of Information requests and GDPR requirements.